2025-present · Doorpass

 Doorpass.
 A seller, two agents, and a brokerage all need to trust the same front door.

 The unlock was simple.
 The trust system around it wasn't.
-Nearly everything I've done at Doorpass is some version of designing that system and making it legible: in the app, on the website, and in the rooms where the founder pitches the company.
+Nearly everything I've done at Doorpass is some version of designing that system and making it legible.

 02